jbjdelacruz/jbjdelacruz.github.io/_portfolio/the-anatomy-of-baldness-statistical-machine-learning-perspectives-on-key-factors-of-hair-loss.md

 - **Genetics:** A total of 52.25% of respondents reported having a family history of baldness.
 - **Hormonal Changes:** Approximately 51% of respondents have experienced hormonal changes.
 - **Medical Conditions:** Among the 889 individuals with recorded medical conditions potentially leading to baldness, alopecia areata is the most common, affecting 12.04% of the group.
 It is followed by psoriasis (11.25%), thyroid problems (11.14%), and androgenetic alopecia (11.02%).
 Dermatitis (10.35%) also ranks highly, rounding out the top five conditions.
-- **Nutritional Deficiencies:** Most of the documented 919 individuals with nutritional deficiencies that may contribute to hair loss are zinc deficient (11.75%).
-Vitamin D deficiency follows closely at 11.32%, while both Biotin and vitamin A deficiencies impact 10.77% each.
-The deficiency of omega-3 fatty acids completes the top five, affecting 10.01% of the group.

 ```R
 # Tabularize summary statistics of Medical Conditions